 If you can't leave your house or go very far away, don't worry.
 You can still explore some incredible places from the comfort of your own home (no human contact or real pants required)!

 In today's digital age, it's easier than ever to “travel” virtually.
-And in the current global situation, more and more museums, destinations, and attractions are making it easy to visit places virtually.

 - Take a virtual tour of a famous museum.
 Museums like the British Museum in London, the Musée d’Orsay in Paris, and the Uffizi Gallery in Florence can all be explored virtually thanks to Google Arts & Culture.
 Check out this list of museums with virtual tours for more ideas.

 - Explore a national park from home.
 Thanks to Google Earth, you can explore a ton of places all around the world right on your computer or phone.
 This includes US national parks!

 - Check out a live cam from your favorite zoo.
 Lots of zoos and aquariums have fun live cams you can watch whenever you want.
 Like the Panda Cam at the Smithsonian's National Zoo, the sea otter cam at the Monterey Bay Aquarium, or the polar bear cam at the San Diego Zoo.

 - Discover a new city.
 Google Earth can be used to explore entire cities abroad!
 You could also head over to YouTube and watch some videos about new destinations from your favorite video creators.

 - Watch some IG Stories highlights.
 Most travel influencers who use Instagram save some of their best destination content into trip “Highlights.”
 Head over to your favorite Instagrammer's profile and watch a few of these to inspire some wanderlust.
 (Highlights are displayed in circles above the main photo feed on a user's IG profile.)

 5. Spin the globe and learn about a new country